13-14 June 2021

 This workshop is open to everyone and no prior experience in Theory U or in movement are necessary.
 Participants may find it helpful to have some familiarity with the Theory U model.
-An introductory workshop on Theory U is available in Vienna, 23-24 September 2015.
-See http://www.limina.at/facilitating-change-with-theory-u/ More information about Theory U can be found on the website www.presencing.org.
+An overview can be found on the Presencing website www.presencing.com

 Arawana’s pioneering work as a choreographer, performer and educator is deeply sourced in collaborative improvisation.
 She currently heads the creation of Social Presencing Theater (SPT) for the Presencing Institute.
 Working with Otto Scharmer and colleagues at the Presencing Institute, she brings her background in the arts, meditation and social justice to creating “social presencing” that makes visible both current reality and emerging future possibilities.
 For more information, visit www.arawanahayashi.com.

 460 euros + VAT (with organic vegetarian lunch and breaks) = 552 euros